 By | Nell Wulfhart | www.themuse.com

-Here’s your guide to deciding if an only somewhat exciting offer is worth taking.
+Here’s your guide to deciding if you should share.